oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_ctdenv.md

-## Step 2: Set up your ATP Database Wallet
+## Task 2: Set up your ATP Database Wallet

 We need to extract the ATP Database wallet file into the OCI Cloud shell.
 Open the OCI Cloud shell.